-Prince Charles joins popstar Cheryl to see Newcastle charity work
+Prince Charles joins pop star Cheryl to see Newcastle charity work

 - Published

-The Prince of Wales joined popstar Cheryl to see the work of the charity he founded to support young people.
+The Prince of Wales joined pop star and presenter Cheryl in Newcastle to see the work of the charity he founded to support young people.

-Prince Charles arrived by royal train at Newcastle's central station and then travelled by Metro to Haymarket to mark its 40th anniversary.
+Prince Charles arrived by royal train at the city's central station and then travelled by Metro to Haymarket to mark the network's 40th anniversary.

-The network's Gateshead to Newcastle line was opened by the Queen on 6 November 1981.
+Its Gateshead to Newcastle line was opened by the Queen in November 1981.

 At Haymarket station the prince met staff who had worked for Metro operator Nexus since the trains started running.